 Mr. Anderson has been an advisor to confidential clients on technical and business development concepts for firms doing market and due diligence research related to the provision of scheduled or chartered marine passenger services in the Salish Sea and the Pacific Northwest.
-Typical project assignment tasks include reviewing business model, target demographics, marine and tourism industry and market characteristics, analysis of total traveling market (the type of traveler and origin and destination pairs), pricing and yield management tactics and infrastructure development considerations, including regulatory, safety and commercial negotiations with seaport authority and other officials.
+Typical cruise and ferry industry project assignment tasks include reviewing business model, target demographics, marine and tourism industry and market characteristics, analysis of total traveling market (the type of traveler and origin and destination pairs), pricing and yield management tactics and infrastructure development considerations, including regulatory, safety and commercial negotiations with seaport authority and other officials.
 One of our clients was V2V Vacations.
 V2V is a daily luxury cruise service linking downtown Vancouver and downtown Victoria in British Columbia.
 V2V Vacations offers a uniquely beautiful, comfortable and convenient service for the traveller.

 Aboriginal Tourism Opportunities within the Cruise Industry (2014)